-The RMA posting exists as a means of supporting the 10 CFR 835.602(a) controlled area maximum total effective dose equivalent expectation of 0.1 rem (0.001 Sv) in a year and provides an alternative to labeling of multiple radioactive items or containers of radioactive material.
+The RMA posting exists as a means of supporting the 10 CFR 835.602(a) controlled area maximum total effective dose expectation of 0.1 rem (0.001 Sv) in a year and provides an alternative to labeling of multiple radioactive items or containers of radioactive material.
 Therefore, 10 CFR 835.604 allows for the use of radioactive material labeling in lieu of RMA posting and 10 CFR 835.606 likewise allows for the use of the RMA posting in lieu of individual item or container labeling.
 The flexibility provided under these provisions permits individual DOE activities to tailor their programs to meet specific needs.

 Under conditions commonly associated with DOE activities, determinations of the quantities of radioactive materials in an area are not as straightforward as determinations of radiation and contamination levels and airborne radioactive material concentrations.
 The process of making accurate determinations of the quantities of radioactive materials present in some areas may be relatively cumbersome and time-consuming relative to the benefits obtained.
 Because of the relatively low hazards present in RMAs, such a designation carries no additional regulatory burden in terms of required entry controls.
 Reliable, good faith measures should be implemented to assess the quantities of radioactive material present in all areas.
-Such measures may include provisions for inventory tracking, exposure rate-to-activity, concentration-to-activity, or contamination level-to-activity calculations, activation analyses, or other technically-justified means for determining the activity of containers of radioactive material in an area exceeds the applicable Appendix E value(s), the area should be posted as a radioactive material area to ensure compliance.
+Such measures may include provisions for inventory tracking, exposure rate-to-activity, concentration-to-activity, or contamination level-to-activity calculations, activation analyses, or other technically-justified means for determining the activity of containers of radioactive material or radioactive items.
+If there is doubt about whether or not the quantity of radioactive material in an area exceeds the applicable Appendix E value(s), the area should be posted as a radioactive material area to ensure compliance.